The Double Gate

-There is an opinion that the door is illiterate in the sense of the decorations of the magnificent top of the door, which resemble the decorations of the door of mercy (Umayyad of construction).
-The presence of Roman stones does not mean that the door is Roman in the reason of using the builders as a stone on it in Latin writing, But it was placed upside down, which indicates ignorance of its construction in the Latin language, otherwise they would have put it in the correct way.
+The decorations of the magnificent top of the door resemble the decorations of the Door of Mercy (Umayyad construction).
+The presence of stones inscribed in Latin does not indicate Roman stonemasonry, but since the discovery that the stones were arranged upside down, indicating either ignorance or disrespect to the Greco-Roman culture and civilization.
 (The inscription is found on the front of the door from the outside).

 The door was used as an entrance from the Umayyad palaces that were located south of the blessed Al-Aqsa Mosque to the mosque's courtyards through a long corridor known today as the Old Al-Aqsa.

-Biblical archaeologists claim

-Biblical archaeologists claim that this gate is one of the gates of the alleged temple in the name of their eternity mentioned in their book “Book of Kings” This is a false claim that was not supported by historical or archaeological facts.
-In evidence of their confusion about naming, Jewish archaeologist Meir Ben Dov claims that the naming probably belongs to “the mole animal that digs underground and exits the other area” projecting that description on the door whose corridor runs under the mosque to the squares.
+It served as the mosque's al-Khataniyya Library that was established in the remains of the Fatimid-era fortification tower, today entered through the western portal of the twin gate.

 Names

-One of its names is «the door of the Prophet», where it is believed that the Prophet Muhammad entered from it on the journey of Israa, and Omar entered from him to the courtyards of the mosque while he was destroyed.
+One of its names is the "Door of the Prophet", where it is believed that the Prophet Muhammad entered on the journey of Isra' and Mi'raj, and Omar entered the courtyards of the mosque while he was destroyed.